Salah856/AWS_WhitePapers_Summary/Blue_Green_Deployments.md

 Performing the deployment in a test environment can help identify these sorts of issues early, before the push to production.

+### When Blue/Green Deployments Are Not Recommended

+- The following scenarios highlight patterns that may not be well suited for blue/green deployments.

+#### Are your schema changes too complex to decouple from the code changes?
+Is sharing of data stores not feasible?

 ### Conclusion